myQwil/mpv-volunit/README.md

 # mpv-volunit
 mpv scripts for changing volume by decibel amounts.

-`volunit-bar.lua` is a slightly altered version of `volunit.lua` that also displays its own custom volume bar to reflect linearly the dB scale.

 There are no default key-bindings.
 This is instead left up to the user to assign keys in their input config file.
 For example:

 `input.conf`: